 Fun fact: Did you know that Olympic cyclist Chris Hoy grew up in Corstorphine.

-We could not mention Corstorphine without also paying tribute to, arguably, the areas most popular attraction, Edinburgh Zoo!
-Take the children or your partner along to go and say hi to the UK’s only giant pandas, Tian Tian and Yang Guang.
+We couldn’t mention Corstorphine without paying tribute to Edinburgh Zoo!
+Take the kids (or your partner!) along to say “hi” to the UK’s only giant pandas, Tian Tian and Yang Guang.

-Corstorphine also has one of Scotland’s best-preserved late medieval parish churches, the Corstorphine Old Parish Church.
-The short tower and spire make it a perfect spot to capture some photos or enjoy a walk with your friends and family.
+The aforementioned Corstorphine Old Parish Church, with its short tower and spire, makes for a perfect spot to capture some photos or enjoy a walk with your friends and family.

 If Corstorphine sounds like the ideal property location for you then get it touch today!
-Likewise, if you’re looking to sell a property in Corstorphine, talk to a member of the VMH team here today.
+Likewise, if you’re looking to sell a property in Corstorphine, talk to a member of the VMH team.